How it works

 Reduce Your Power Consumption Without Compromising Performance

-Not only does path tracing take a ton of time, it also consumes a considerable amount of power – a small installation of 500 modern CPU servers can consume 550,000 watts when rendering.
+Not only does path tracing and running simulations on legacy hardware take a ton of time, it also consumes a considerable amount of power – a small installation of 500 modern CPU servers can consume 550,000 watts when rendering.

 As electricity costs rise, we’re aware of the added cost of running this power hungry hardware.
 Unfortunately, most render farms have a combination of new and older, even less efficient CPU’s, so that number is likely much higher.
 Those older CPU’s are even slower and more power hungry than newer generations.